filamentphp/filament/packages/panels/docs/03-resources/08-global-search.md

 ```

 ## Configuring the global search suffix
 Global search field by default doesn't include any suffix.
-If you would like to show for example the current key-binding, you may configure the suffix using the `globalSearchSuffix()` method in the [configuration](configuration).
+You may customize it using the `globalSearchFieldSuffix()` method in the [configuration](configuration).

-If no parameter is passed, filament will attempt to parse the user-agent to render the first key-binding set compatible with the user's OS:
+If you want to display the currently configured global search key binding in the suffix, you can use the `globalSearchFieldKeyBindingsSuffix()` method, which will display the first key-binding you have set as the suffix of the global search field:

 ```php
 use Filament\Panel;